 \begin{theorem} Assume the regularity conditions A1--A4, B1--B2 and C1 hold.
-If the null hypothesis is true, $\bR{\bzeta} = 0$, then the asymptotic distribution of $T_{n}$ is $\chi_{K}^{2}$. \end{theorem} The proof of this result relies on the observation that if ${\Sigma}_{\widehat \bzeta}$ is the proper covariance of $\widehat \bzeta$ as described by Theorem \ref{th:asy.normal}, then $\bR (\widetilde{\Sigma}_{\widehat \bzeta} - {\Sigma}_{\widehat \bzeta}) \bR^T = 0$.
-Thus, although the estimation of the fPC scores yields inflated covariance of the regression estimator, its effect on testing the null hypothesis (\ref{H0:original}) is negligible.
-Nevertheless, if one is interested in testing a different type of null hypothesis for $\bzeta$, then this variance inflated term has to be taken into account for a proper testing procedure.
+If the null hypothesis is true, $\bR{\bzeta} = 0$, then the asymptotic distribution of $T_{n}$ is $\chi_{K}^{2}$. \end{theorem} The proof of this result relies on the observation that if ${\Gamma}_{\widehat \bzeta}$ is the proper covariance of $\widehat \bzeta$ as described by Theorem \ref{th:asy.normal}, then $\bR (\SigmaAdj_{\widehat \bzeta} - {\Gamma}_{\widehat \bzeta}) \bR^T = 0$. {{Intuitively, this is because the inflation terms in (\ref{nine}) and (\ref{ten}) possess a sandwich structure with a constant matrix enclosed by $\Theta_{\tau}$, which is zeroed out if left multiplied by $R$ under the null hypothesis that $\bR{\bzeta} = 0$.}} Thus, although the estimation of the fPC scores yields inflated covariance of the regression estimator, its effect on testing the null hypothesis (\ref{H0:original}) is negligible. {{Nevertheless, if one is interested in testing a different type of null hypothesis for $\bzeta$, such as nonlinear functionals, then this variance inflated term has to be taken into account for a proper testing procedure.}}